-3.8.2 First Hour Rating (FHR).
-Required on all Storage Water Heaters.
+- 3.8.2 First Hour Rating (FHR).
+Required on all Storage Water Heaters. - 3.8.2.1 Models Qualified Using Test Reports.
 For annual testing, if the FHR test results confirm the rated Draw Pattern, the FHR test results shall be greater than or equal to 90.0% of the certified rating.
-If the FHR test results give the sample a different Draw Pattern, the FHR test results shall be greater than or equal to 95.0% of the certified rating.
+If the FHR test results give the sample a lower Draw Pattern, the FHR test results shall be greater than or equal to 95.0% of the certified rating. - 3.8.2.2 Electric Storage Models Qualified Using an AEDM.
+For alternate input rates, the FHR test results shall confirm the rated Draw Pattern.
+If the FHR test results give the sample a lower Draw Pattern, the FHR test results shall be greater than or equal to 95.0% of the certified FHR rating.
+Tests will be run per Figure 1.